FerretDB/FerretDB/website/blog/2024-06-03-monitor-ferretdb-performance-using-coroot.md

 The Postgres container indicates a sharp CPU usage spike around 18:00, mirrored by a similar increase in CPU delay.
 Despite the spike, throttled time remains negligible.
-Node CPU usage also show moderate fluctuations but stays within acceptable limits, meaning the system can handle peak loads without significant performance loss.
+Node CPU usage also show moderate fluctuations but stays within acceptable limits.
+So far, we can see that the system can handle peak loads without significant performance loss.

 It also demonstrates stable I/O performance with low latency around 0.5ms and consistent I/O utilization peaking at 4%.
-IOPS remains steady at approximately 75-100 and the bandwidth usage stays around 2-3MB/s, ensuring efficient data throughput.
+IOPS remains steady at approximately 75-100 and the bandwidth usage stays around 2-3MB/s.

 ## Analyze and optimize FerretDB performance with Coroot